-Randolph became the eighth institution in Virginia to recieve Tree Campus USA certification (2019)
+Randolph became the eighth institution in Virginia to receive Tree Campus USA certification (2019)

 On Earth Day 2021, the Randolph Thrive program was launched to connect students with natural areas on campus.

 Randolph ranked #9 in the Princeton Review’s list of Green Colleges (2018)

 President Bateman signed the President’s Resiliency Commitment (2017)

 Randolph was the first college in Virginia and ninth in the nation to receive Bee Campus USA certification (2016)